Denis Donoghue (academic): Life and career

-Melissa Malouf (born 1951), previously married to literary critic Frank Lentriccia.
+Melissa Malouf (born 1951) was previously married to literary critic Frank Lentriccia.
 Malouf is a writer and retired Duke University professor of English.
-They resided together in Durham, North Carolina until Denis Donoghue's death at age 92 on 6 April 2021 from natural causes.
+They resided together in Durham, North Carolina, until Denis Donoghue's death at age 92 on 6 April 2021 from natural causes.
 His first wife, Frances, predeceased him in 2018.
-He is survived by his second wife Melissa, his children (David, Helen, Hugh, Celia, Mark, Barbara, Stella and Emma) and a large extended family.
+He is survived by his second wife Melissa, his children (David, Helen, Hugh, Celia, Mark, Barbara, Stella and Emma), and a large extended family.